How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 So will My Eyelid Surgery be Covered by Medicare?

-The answer to this is ‘MAYBE’ – Medicare offers rebates on eyelid procedures if you meet the special criteria and conditions as listed below.
+The answer to this is ‘MAYBE’ – Medicare offers rebates on eyelid procedures if you meet the special criteria and conditions listed below.

 How Do You Qualify for Medicare Rebate for Eyelid Surgery? – MBS Codes